 There’s definitely a lot to rave about with the Yeti 1000 Lithium, and it’s great for powering lots of devices from lights to laptops and even mini ovens.
 I took this on a camping trip once and powered the “Hot Logic Mini” oven which helped me to make pizza in the middle of a forest.

 How Long Will A Goal Zero Yeti 1000 Last?

-The Yeti Goal Zero 1000 has a shelf life of around 3-6 months, so you need to make sure that you’re continually using it fairly regularly.
-It lasts 500 life cycles up to 80% battery capacity.
+The Yeti Goal Zero 1000 has a shelf life of around 3-6 months, so you need to make sure that you’re using it fairly regularly.
+It lasts up to 500 life cycles with 80% battery capacity.

 When it comes to discharging, the LCD screen lets you see exactly how many hours your battery has left at its current usage with the push of a button.
 Depending on what your input and output levels are at the time, the “hours left” will change accordingly.
 Very handy.

 A Yeti 1000 Lithium is powerful enough to power basically anything you would take on a camping trip, giving you power at the push of a button.
 In the event of a home blackout, it’s also powerful enough to power your refrigerator or TV for a few hours.

 How Do You Charge A Goal Zero Yeti 1000?

 You can charge a Goal Zero Yeti 1000 through AC outlet charging, which takes around 18 hours to fully charge.

 The greener option is solar charging with a solar panel kit, which takes 8-20 hours to fully charge depending on weather conditions.